-Convential material Challenges We work with Why we work with the fiber How we use it Sourcing cou Synthetic fibers Polyester (virgin and recycled) Synthetic fibers Jeans garments the fibers.
-For e ester to our stre the recovery of polyester to a c In 2022, we continued to only work with recycled polyester in denim fabrics containing a polyester blend, and we also used recycled polyester for linings as well as for yarns in our knits.
-Most of our rec tes from India, work with smal polyester in diff a challenge to r for all recycled recycling proce Virgin conventional polyester, polyamide and elastane are made of oil, a nonrenewable raw material.
+Convential material Challenges We work with Why we work with the fiber How we use it Sourcing countries Volumes we use Polyester (virgin and recycled) Synthetic fibers are used in Nudie Jeans garments for the properties of the fibers.
+For example, adding polyester to our stretchier denim optimizes the recovery of the stretch and adding polyester to a cotton or wool yarn improves yarn strength.
+We aim to use In 2022, we continued to only work with recycled polyester in denim fabrics containing a polyester blend, and we also used recycled polyester for linings as well as for yarns in our knits.
+Most of our recycled polyester originates from India, Italy and Spain.
+As we work with smaller volumes of recycled polyester in different products it is a challenge to reach full traceability for all recycled polyester back to the recycling process country.
+In 2022, we used 2,940 kg of recycled polyester and only 4 kg of virgin polyester was used.
+Virgin conventional polyester, polyamide and elastane are made of oil, a nonrenewable raw material.
 The use of synthetic fibers involves a risk of microplastic release, and microplastics can contain harmful chemicals and end up in the ocean, animals, and humans.
 Mixing synthetic fibers with cellulosic fibers can also impact the recyclability of a garment or fabric.
 Polyamid (virgin and recycled) improves yarn strength.
-We aim to use recycled synthetic fibers whenever pos- sible.
-To decrease the risk of microplas- tic release, we sell the Guppy Friend washing bag, which is a washing bag specifically made to capture micro- plastic fibers inside the bag instead of flushing them out into sewage systems.
+We aim to use recycled synthetic fibers whenever possible.
+To decrease the risk of microplastic release, we sell the Guppy Friend washing bag, which is a washing bag specifically made to capture microplastic fibers inside the bag instead of flushing them out into sewage systems.
 Like polyester, polyamide is used in some garments to add strength and abrasion resistance.
-Nudie Jeans use polyamide in socks, and in some knit- ted items, such as knitted sweatshirts and beanies.
+Nudie Jeans use polyamide in socks, and in some knitted items, such as knitted sweatshirts and beanies.
 Polyamide is also included in some of the metal buttons used on our denim.
-We have not ye origins of the p Jeans' products Elastane (virgin and recycled) In our comfort and power stretch de- nim options, we have included between 1-3% elastane, which gives the denim a soft and stretchy feel.
+We have not yet been able to trace the origins of the polyamide used in Nudie Jeans' products.
+In 2022, we used a total of 965 kg of virgin polyamide and 772 kg of recycled polyamide.
+Elastane (virgin and recycled) In our comfort and power stretch denim options, we have included between 1-3% elastane, which gives the denim a soft and stretchy feel.
 When spinning the yarn used in the denim fabric, cotton fibers are spun around a very thin yarn of elastane.
 The elastane is therefore at the core of the yarn.
-The elastane pr us, but we have trace the specif countries r recycled polyester originadia, Italy and Spain.
-As we smaller volumes of recycled n different products it is to reach full traceability cled polyester back to the process country.
+The elastane producers are known to us, but we have not yet been able to trace the specific production units used.
+In 2022, we continued to work with a small portion of recycled elastane in a few of our denim fabrics.
+We used a total of 272 kg of recycled elastane, and 2,218 kg of virgin elastane.